MICKAI®ArticlesThe Board and NED Oversight of AI…

 The strategic reading

-Mickai holds 104 filed UK patent applications, around 2,340 claims, in the name of Mickai LTD, covering the architecture that makes this provability work.
+Mickai holds 104 filed UK patent applications, 2,340 claims, in the name of Mickai LTD, covering the architecture that makes this provability work.
 Filed rather than granted, they establish priority and a prior-art moat.
 As a dated third-party momentum signal, Micky Irons was ranked number four on Crunchbase in June 2026, with the company placed in the top one to two percent globally.
 The sovereign AI market is on a path from roughly forty billion dollars in 2025 toward one hundred and forty-eight billion by 2032.
 We are a UK company, with Birmingham manufacturing secured, built and live and building to scale.
 We position Mickai as an ally to the wider AI ecosystem, not a rival to it.
 Institutions still get frontier capability.
 They simply keep the evidence.

 The institutions that adopt provable AI first will set the governance bar their peers are later measured against.
 If your board is asking whether it can prove what its models decided, that is the conversation to have now.
 Reach me directly at micky@mickai.co.uk.